willkg/blog/posts/mozilla/tecken_worker_exit.rst

 Summary
 =======

-This post talks about a stability problem we have with Tecken, some work we're doing to make it better, and the steps to reproduce the problem in a local dev environment.
+This post talks about a stability problem we have with Tecken wherein the instance runs out of disk and then becomes unhealthy, some work we're doing to make it better, and the steps to reproduce the problem in a local dev environment so we can test possible fixes.

 ..
 TEASER_END